Welded Wire Mesh

 How to Specify Welded Wire Mesh

-• Wire Diameter – Most welded wire mesh specifications are produced using round cross section wire.
-If possible, always express diameters as decimals of an inch or in millimeters to avoid confusion.
+- Wire Diameter – Most welded wire mesh specifications utilize round cross-section wire.
+It’s advisable to express diameters in decimals of an inch or in millimeters to prevent confusion.

-• Panel Sizes and Edge Conditions – Welded wire mesh panels can be ordered to a custom size and shape using a width and length dimension that is preferred.
-Trimmed or Untrimmed edge conditions are always an option as well.
+- Panel Sizes and Edge Conditions – Welded wire mesh panels can be tailored to custom sizes and shapes, based on preferred width and length dimensions.
+Additionally, options for trimmed or untrimmed edge conditions are available.

 Quality Is Our Goal